Git-i/yoyo-lang/README.md

 - Every non owning object is valid as long as the object(s) that produce it are never mutated

-To achieve memory safety using the above assumptions, the language disallows storing references, and disallows an owning object to be only be used once per expression if used mutably
+To achieve memory safety using the above assumptions, the language disallows storing references, and disallows an owning object to be used more than once per expression if used mutably
 ```rust
 change_arr_and_val(arr: &mut [i32], val: &i32) = {
     arr.push(90); // can invalidate references to the array